simoncozens/babelfont/Master.md

 title: Master
 ---
 A font master.

-    Attributes:
-        name (str): The user-facing master name.
-        id (str): An internal identifier for the master. location (dict): A dictionary locating this master by mapping axis name to designspace location.
-        guides ([Guide]): A list of master-level guidelines metrics (dict): The master's metrics.
-        font (Font): The font that this master belongs to.

 ## Master.name

 * Python type: `I18NDictionary`

-**Required field**
+* **Required field**

+ *Localizable.*

 ## Master.id

 * Python type: `str`

-**Required field**
+* **Required field**

+An ID used to refer to this master in the `Layer._master` field.
+(This is allows the user to change the master name without the layers becoming lost.)

 ## Master.location

 * Python type: `dict`

+A dictionary mapping axis tags to coordinates in order to locate this instance in the design space.
 *If not provided, defaults to* `None`.